We're working on the Next Generation Robots and Systems that are increasingly small, cheap, integrated, and networked

 - UTA Research Institute (UTARI)

-I am currently an Associate Professor of Electrical Engineering at the the University of Texas at Arlington.
+I was an Associate Professor of Electrical Engineering at the the University of Texas at Arlington.
 My research group is called NGS (Next Gen Systems).
+Since January 2016, i am a Professor and Endowed Chair of Advanced Manufacturing at the University of Louisville in Kentucky.

 I work on research related to multiscale robots and systems.
 Robotics is currently undergoing a major evolution away from expensive, bulky, and difficult to use machines, toward inexpensive, small, user-friendly and safe systems.
 As we witness this remarkable process, many unanswered questions pertaining to how we design, manufacture, and interact with the next generation of robots remain to be addressed.
 In the coming years, we will be able to answer these questions only if we know how to make and use increasingly complex microrobotic sensors and actuators.
 My current research in multiscale robotics aims to answer these questions, by looking at the following aspects: